 Not one but two jet-fighter engines, each worth RM50 million, were stolen from the Royal Malaysian Air Force (RMAF) base in Sungai Besi.

-Looks like we did not lose 1 but 2 jet engines and we are seriously wondering whether this is just a tip of the iceberg?
+Looks like we did not lose 1 but 2 F5E fighter jet engines and we are seriously wondering whether this is just the tip of the iceberg?

 Then it gets better with this